 Our experienced Irvine car accident attorneys are prepared to handle all types of car accident claims that are caused by just about any type of circumstances imaginable.
-The reality is that car accidents can be caused by an infinite variety of circumstances.
-Therefore, every type of car accident will involve unique circumstances, including the cause of the accident, the specific injuries, and liability.
-Below, our experienced car accident attorneys will discuss some of the types of car accident claims we are able to handle.
+The reality is that many factors can contribute to a car accident, therefore, each one will involve unique situations, including the cause of the accident, the specific injuries, and liability.
+This includes:

-Accidents Caused By Drunk Driving: Driving while intoxicated on drugs or alcohol is a serious criminal offense that, because of its recklessness, almost always qualifies for punitive damages.
+Drunk Driving: Driving while intoxicated is a serious criminal offense that, because of its recklessness, almost always qualifies for punitive damages.
 Punitive damages are a special type of monetary award that is determined by a court when a defendant acted in a particularly reckless or deliberately harmful manner.
 Just like speeding, driving under the influence of alcohol is especially destructive and has the potential of causing harm to everyone on the road.

 As discussed above, there are so many circumstances that can cause a car accident.
 But what about injuries?
 Again, these can vary widely, but there are essentially two types of car accident injuries: impact injuries and penetrating injuries.

 Impact injuries are typically caused when an accident victim’s body hits the hard interior of the car they are riding in.
 A classic example is when someone’s head clashes with the side window or when a knee slams on the dashboard.
 These types of injuries can cause damage that ranges from bruises, broken bones, and even brain damage.